On the Morse-Bott property of analytic functions on Banach spaces with Lojasiewicz exponent one half: Introduction

 \end{thm}

 {\L}ojasiewicz used the theory of semianalytic sets to prove Theorem \ref{thm:Lojasiewicz_gradient_inequality} as\footnote{The first page number refers to the version of {\L}ojasiewicz's original manuscript mimeographed by IHES while the page number in parentheses refers to the cited LaTeX version of his manuscript prepared by M. Coste and available on the Internet.} \cite[Proposition 1, p.
 92 (67)]{Lojasiewicz_1965} when $\KK=\RR$ and gave the range for $\theta$ as the interval $(0,1)$.
-His article remained unpublished, but Bierstone and Milman gave a simplified and streamlined exposition of {\L}ojasiewicz's method in \cite{BierstoneMilman} for $\KK=\RR$ and later gave an elegant and entirely new proof in \cite{Bierstone_Milman_1997} of \eqref{eq:Lojasiewicz_gradient_inequality} using resolution of singularities for analytic sets \cite{Hironaka_1964-I-II} over arbitrary fields $\KK$ as above and for which they also gave a new and significantly simplified proof.
+His article remained unpublished, but Bierstone and Milman gave a simplified and streamlined exposition of {\L}ojasiewicz's method in \cite{BierstoneMilman} for $\KK=\RR$ and later gave an elegant and entirely new proof in \cite{Bierstone_Milman_1997} of \eqref{eq:Lojasiewicz_gradient_inequality} for $\KK=\RR$ using resolution of singularities for analytic varieties \cite{Hironaka_1964-I-II} and for which they also gave a new and significantly simplified proof.
 In \cite{BierstoneMilman, Bierstone_Milman_1997}, Bierstone and Milman state the range as for $\theta$ as the interval $(0,1)$.